The Neponset Watershed contains acres of parks, trails, and waterways for all abilities.

 - Signal Hill in Canton — paddling upstream or downstream

-- Lake Massapoag in Sharon – great for sailing as well
+- Lake Massapoag in Sharon – paddling, sailing, fishing

 Get a Neponset River Paddler’s Guide!